UKCloud/documentation/articles/portal/ptl-how-reset-2fa.md

 ### Intended audience

 This article is intended for Portal administrators who need to reset a Portal user's 2FA.
+The administrator must have set up 2FA on their own account to be able to carry out the steps in this article.

 ## Resetting 2FA for a user account